 Injunctions for Protection are often referred to as "restraining orders" or "orders for protection" in some states.
-You do not have to report the crime in order to request an Injunction for Protection.
+If not requesting a Sexual Violence Injunction for Protection, you do not have to report the crime in order to request an Injunction for Protection.
 The intention of an Injunction for Protection is to restrict the offender's access to the victim in an effort to prevent future harm.
 Some offenders will abide by the terms of the injunction, but others will not.
 For this reason, Injunctions for Protection, when granted, are not guarantees of safety.